 Best California Beach Events

 - Imperial Beach, San Diego: The U. S. Open Sandcastle Competition is America's largest and longest-running sand castle competition.

 - Mavericks, Half Moon Bay: Dependent on Mother Nature and launched within 24 hours after the big waves approach the coast, Mavericks Surf Contest boasts some of the world's biggest waves.

 - Volleyball Championships, Manhattan Beach: Some people call the AVP Volleyball Championships the Wimbledon of volleyball.

 The Truth About California Sunshine

 The Beach Boys weren't quite telling the truth when they crooned about West Coast sunshine.
 You may find California less sunny than expected, especially at the beaches.
 Rising inland temperatures pull cool, moist ocean air onto the beaches like a foggy blanket.
-It's so predictable in early summer that locals dub it "June gloom," but it can persist into July and August.
+It's so predictable in early summer that locals dub it "June gloom," but it can persist into "No Sky July" and "Fogust".
 Some days, fog and low clouds disappear early - or the sun may not put in an appearance until mid- to late-afternoon.